joelvaneenwyk/power-platform-source-control/development.md

 ### DOING

+### DONE

+* Rebase on upstream master
 * Change option to "--diffable", and use it

-### DONE

 * Expression - string with \n into __multi_line with array of lines
 * Split large data model schema "tables" into independent files
 * Split large report model schema "bookmarks" into independent files